 “Time management is really personal management, life management, and management of yourself.”
 Brian Tracy

-The truth is, everyone has enough time for the activities they prioritise.
+The truth is, that everyone has enough time for the activities they prioritize.

 Here’s how you can use the above techniques to improve your finances –

 Time blocking – Once a week, at the same time and on the same day, block out 30 minutes to review your finances and action anything that needs attention.

 Daily Top 3: Again, once a week make sure your finances are in those top 3 to 5 daily activities you must complete.
 If money stuff isn’t your favourite thing to do, make it #1 on the list and eat that frog!

 Morning routine – Include a few powerful money affirmations (like these!) in your morning routine to shake out any financial negativity and tune into abundance!